christian-taillon/christian-taillon/README.md

 I'm a <b> Threat Response Engineer </b>  out of the <b>Phoenix, Arizona</b>.

-I would like to spend most of my days working out of vim or atom, a few ssh sessions, and a web browser for <b>Splunk</b> and Googling.
-Still, as a <b>Security Engineer</b> who is involved in leading Response for Incidents, I don't always get what I want.😉 When not playing the role of <b>MITRE:Incident Commander</b>, I find myself working on deploying or improving various security controls.
+I would like to spend most of my days working out of vim or atom, a few SSH sessions, and a web browser for <b>Splunk</b> and Googling.
+However, my day job involves supporting an awesome SOC in both solutions and operations, so I don't always get what I want. 😉 When not helping lead response for escalated incidents, I find myself  deploying or improving various security detection, monitoring, and response controls or leading development toward a mature <b>COTH</b> program.

-When I get what I want in the workday, I find myself in the hat of a <b>Splunk Developer </b>.
+In support of our Security Operations, I find myself in the hat of a <b>Splunk Developer</b>.

-Once the workday is over or scattered in between it, I contribute to <b>Threat Intelligence</b> community via research and as a <b> TI Content Developer </b>.
+Once the workday is over or scattered in between it, I contribute to the <b>Threat Intelligence</b> community via research and as a <b> TI Content Developer</b>.
 I love to mess around in the fun world of <b>DevOps</b> in my home lab.
 Excited about the role of <b>DevSecOps</b>.
-While I spend most of my time in Ops, I am working to improve myself as a developer to actualize ideas to contribute to others fighting cybercriminals.
+While I spend most of my time in Ops, I am working to improve myself as a developer to actualize ideas and contribute to others fighting cybercriminals.

+I am a Core Contributor for <b>Arizona Cyber Threat Response Alliance (ACTRA)</b>.
+I lead the Technical Exchange Roundtable, and I am a Lead for the Virtual Subject Matter Experts Handlers.
+Additionally, I am an instructor at ACTRA's Academy.

+For the <b>Cyber Resiliency Institute</b>, I am a <b>Cyber Solutions Architect</b>.
+I have contributed to events such as the <b>Tokyo 2020 Olympic</b> games on the <b>COTH</b> team.

 When AFK, I try to get out and hike, kayak, or explore God's green earth in some capacity with my best friend and biggest supporter, my amazing and wonderful wife. </br> </br>
 <a target="_blank"><img alt="readme-stats" src="https://github-readme-stats.vercel.app/api?username=christian-taillon&show_icons=true&theme=vue-dark"/></a>